gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: --version (gnatchop)

 :switch:`--version`
-  Display Copyright and version, then exit disregarding all other options.
+  Display copyright and version, then exit, disregarding all other options.

 .. index:: --help (gnatchop)

 :switch:`--help`
-  If :switch:`--version` was not used, display usage, then exit disregarding all other options.
+  If :switch:`--version` is not present, display usage, then exit, disregarding all other options.

 .. index:: -c (gnatchop)

 :switch:`-c`
   Causes ``gnatchop`` to operate in compilation mode, in which configuration pragmas are handled according to strict RM rules.
-See previous section for a full description of this mode.
+See the previous section for a full description of this mode.

 :switch:`-gnat{xxx}`
-  This passes the given :switch:`-gnat{xxx}` switch to ``gnat`` which is used to parse the given file.
-Not all *xxx* options make sense, but for example, the use of :switch:`-gnati2` allows ``gnatchop`` to process a source file that uses Latin-2 coding for identifiers.
+  This passes the given :switch:`-gnat{xxx}` switch to ``gcc`` which is used to parse the given file.
+Not all *xxx* options make sense, but, for example, the use of :switch:`-gnati2` allows ``gnatchop`` to process a source file that uses Latin-2 coding for identifiers.

 :switch:`-h`